The world's oil chokepoint,

 explains the world.

-I'd built AISGuardian for Baltic Sea infrastructure protection and knew the data existed.
+I had built AISGuardian for Baltic Sea infrastructure protection and knew the data existed.
 AIS transponders broadcast from every commercial vessel.
 News feeds were parseable.
 Commodity prices were accessible.
-What didn't exist was a system that connected all three streams, found the patterns, and explained what they meant.
+What did not exist was a system that connected all three streams, found the patterns, and explained what they meant.

 HormuzWatch started as a Kafka + Flink + React stack that flagged AIS anomalies.
 Then I added Claude to turn the anomaly stream into intelligible briefings.
 Then market data, prediction markets, precedent-aware context, and a second sprint that added ten new capabilities including real-time NL queries, trajectory forecasting, and an analyst geofence studio.